 - Skin becomes rougher.

-- The skin develops lesions such as benign tumors.
+- The skin develops lesions such as benign tumours.

 - Skin becomes slack.
 The loss of the elastic tissue (elastin) in the skin with age causes the skin to hang loosely.

-- Skin becomes more transparent.
-Due to thinning of the epidermis (surface layer of the skin).
+- The skin becomes more transparent due to the thinning of the epidermis (surface layer).

 - Skin becomes more fragile.
-This is caused by a flattening of the area where the epidermis and dermis (layer of skin under the epidermis) come together.
+This is caused by flattening the area where the epidermis and dermis (layer of skin under the epidermis) come together.

 - Skin becomes more easily bruised.
 This is due to thinner blood vessel walls.

-How to slow the aging process of the skin:
+How to slow the ageing process of the skin:

 Our skin is at the mercy of many forces as we age: sun, harsh weather, and bad habits.
 Therefore we can take steps to help our skin stay supple and fresh-looking.

-Taking anti-oxidants either in food or in supplement form helps to diminish skin aging and can restore lost immunity.
-Topical anti-oxidants can protect the skin’s fibroblast and elastin and collagen and keep it youthful looking.
+Taking antioxidants either in food or in supplement form helps diminish skin ageing and restore lost immunity.
+Topical antioxidants can protect the skin’s fibroblast, elastin, and collagen and keep it youthful.

 Omega-3 oils like EPA and DHA also have a good effect on the skin.
 These kinds of oils suppress inflammation in the skin.

-GLA (gamma-linolenic acid) also has recently been shown to improve the moisture of aging skin and mucous membranes.
+GLA (gamma-linolenic acid) also has recently been shown to improve the moisture of ageing skin and mucous membranes.

-All fresh and natural food containing vitamins and minerals are nourishing your skin.
+All fresh and natural food containing vitamins and minerals nourish your glowing skin.